esrabecker/Turing-College-Data-Analytics-Projects/Introduction to Data Analystics /Adventure Works Analysis - Spreadsheets /readme.md

 6. Act: what changes have to be implemented according to your findings?

 ### Requirements:

--Prepare to give a 5-minute introduction of your Overview sheet to your fellow analysts.						--A pivot table is used.
+-Prepare to give a 5-minute introduction of your Overview sheet to your fellow analysts.

+-A pivot table is used.

 -At least 3  Charts are used.

 -Vlookup or match/index function is used.

 -Data validation or conditional formatting is used.

 -Good use of formatting, layout,  and results highlighting.